khairil1996/Tom-and-Jerry-Game/README.md

 A simple game for kids

-I make a Tom and Jerry concept. so, I used images in the GUI program.
+I make a Tom and Jerry concept.
+I used images in the GUI program.

 "src" folder includes all the java files.
 "res" folder includes all the image that I used.